EsotericSoftware/clippy/README.md

 ### Switches

-When setting up a Philips Hue Dimmer Switch to work with lights controlled by Clippy, be sure to change the on button in the Hue mobile app so it applies the last state (for all 5 presses).
+Clippy has special support for Philips Hue Dimmer Switches, which make it very convenient to turn lights on and off, dim or brighten lights, and to switch between various lighting timelines while still allowing Clippy to control the lights color and brightness based on the time of day.

+If light colors are changed using the Hue mobile app or other software, Clippy will overwrite the changes the next time it sends a command based on the time of day.
+Clippy would need to query every light to detect that it has changed, which is not feasible when controlling groups of lights or all lights.
+Because of this, you will want to use one or more Philips Hue Dimmer Switches to control your lights.

+#### Setup

-Clippy sends commands to the bridge as needed to change the lights.
-If the lights are dimmed using a switch, the next time Clippy sends a command it will overwrite the switch's changes.
-To overcome this problem, the `switch` setting can be set to the name of the dimmer switch used to control lights in that section.
-When the switch is used to dim or brighten, Clippy will cease controlling brightness (Clippy still controls colors) for the number of minutes specified by `philipsHueDisableMinutes`.
-To return control to Clippy sooner, press the on button momentarily.
+The `switch` setting can be set to the name of the dimmer switch used to control lights in that section.
+When the switch is used to dim or brighten, Clippy will cease controlling brightness (but still controls color) for the number of minutes specified by `philipsHueDisableMinutes`.
+To return control to Clippy sooner, press the on button momentarily or hold the on or off buttons to change to an [alternate timeline](#alternate-timelines).

-If lights are changed using the Hue mobile app or other software, Clippy will overwrite the changes the next time it sends a command.
-To fix this Clippy would need to query every light to detect that it has changed, which is not really feasible when controlling groups of lights or all lights.
+In the Hue mobile phone app, edit the switch and set rooms for the on button to define which lights it will control.
+Next, set each of the 5 presses to "last state".
+This will avoid the lights from flashing, since when the on button is pressed you'd see the scene lighting briefly before Clippy applies its lighting.

+When the Hue mobile phone app adds a new switch, it sets up rules for the 4 switch buttons.
+The rule for the off button is to turn off the lights as soon as the button goes down, which would mean that the light is off by the time Clippy changes to the `offHeld` timeline.
+To fix this, Clippy automatically modifies the off button rule when an `offHeld` timeline is defined to happen only when the off button is pressed momentarily.
+To restore the old behavior, run Clippy without an `offHeld` timeline defined.

 #### Alternate timelines

-Specifying a switch name also enables alternate timelines by holding the on or off buttons:
+Specifying a switch name enables alternate timelines by holding the on or off buttons:

 ```
 philipsHue: [